mparchment/salsabil-io/src/content/blog/hadith.md

 - *Al-Usus al-'Aqliyyah* by Hatim al-’Awni

 This book offers insight into the rational foundations of the methodology employed by hadith scholars.
+Follow this up by reading *Sharh al-Hadith al-Nabawi* also by Hatim al-'Awni.
+He dedicates separate chapters on how to accurately understand hadith, legal theory of hadith, apparent meanings of hadith, reconciling conflicting reports, and consensus among many other topics.

 - *Al-Arba’in* by Yahya b.
 Sharaf al-Nawawi